SESYNC-ci/introdb-lesson/docs/_slides/query.md

 SQL is a high-level language for interacting with relational databases.
 Commands use intuitive English words but can be strung together and nested in powerful ways.

+We have used the "CREATE TABLE" and "INSERT" statements, but most SQL is written to perform "SELECT" statements.

 ===

 ## Basic queries